AydinGhorbani/AydinGhorbani/README.md

 ### Hi there 👋 this is Aghanim

 - 🔭 currentely building up AutoBullet
-- 🌱 currently learning Pine code to crete ALgio trading bots.
+- 🌱 currently learning Pine code to create Algo trading bots.
 - 🤔 looking for help with new businesses with their social media back links
 - 📫 How to reach me: [leave a message on linkedin](https://www.linkedin.com/in/aydinghorbani/) or [connect via thread](https://www.threads.net/@aydingorbany)